Find Training for Your Next Career!

 Video game designers are responsible for every aspect that goes into a video game.
 Typically working under the direction of a lead designer, you will work in a collaborative environment while suggesting innovative new games and the details surrounding them.
 You determine the landscape, characters, objectives, game mechanics, and more.

 After the video game concept is created and a design is put in place, you will put all of the plans into a concept document and present it to specific team members.
 From there, it will be a collaborative decision whether or not to move forward with the project.
 Should the concept be approved, you will then work with artists and programmers to develop a prototype.
-This lets the game to be seen on a smaller scale, allowing you to add details and evolve it over time.
+This lets the game be viewed on a smaller scale, allowing you to add details and evolve it over time.

 The daily tasks of a game designer may change on a regular basis.
 Because video game processes usually take time and can vary based on the game’s detail and direction, you may be responsible for multiple accounts and the due dates surrounding these.
 Having multiple deadlines for a variety of programs requires you to collaborate with other experts, such as artists, producers, audio engineers, programmers, and animators.
 By working with many team members, your video game will come alive.